btcpayserver/btcpayserver-doc/RaspberryPiDeployment.md

 **Step 7** - From another computer use an SSH client (Putty) to connect to your Raspberry Pi.
 Hostname = raspberrypi.local, username=pi, password=raspberry).
 If "raspberrypi.local" doesn't work you will have to look up the Pi's IP address on your router.

 **Step 8** -  Give your BTCPi a static IP address on your local network.
 There are a few different ways to do this and you will find a ton of articles online.
 Here's a pretty simple one to follow [Setting up Raspberry Pi WiFi with Static IP on Raspbian Stretch Lite](https://electrondust.com/2017/11/25/setting-raspberry-pi-wifi-static-ip-raspbian-stretch-lite/).
-To avoid conflicts with other devices on your network you should also set a "reservation" for your BTCPB.
+To avoid conflicts with other devices on your network you should also set a "reservation" for your BTCPi.

-**Step 9** - Log into your router and forward ports 80, 443 and 9735 to your BTPCB's local IP address.
+**Step 9** - Log into your router and forward ports 80, 443 and 9735 to your BTCPi's local IP address.
 Every router is different and you should be able to find instructions for your router by searching for "Port Forward + your router make and model".

 **Step 10** - Install Fail2ban and GIT.
 Fail2ban bans IP's that attempt to connect to your server and show malicious signs.
 GIT allows you to clone and manage repositories on github.com.
 Open a new terminal window and type the following command